 The Council has also developed, over the years, a number of successful joint or collaborative working arrangements with the public and other agencies.
-This has continued into 2016/17 with the New Forest National Park Authority, the Ringwood Gateway and continued management arrangements for Internal Audit within three Dorset Councils.
+This has continued into 2017/18 with the New Forest National Park Authority and the Ringwood Gateway.